Warbreon/websearcher/README.md

 ## Planned Features

-- [ ] Integration with Amazon's Product Advertising API.
+- [ ] Integration with Amazon's Product Advertising API for a broader product search capability.
-- [ ] Expanding the product search to include additional online marketplaces.
+- [ ] Expansion to include additional online marketplaces for comprehensive product searches.
-- [ ] Implementing advanced search filters and sorting options.
+- [ ] Implementation of advanced search filters and sorting options for better search results.
-- [ ] User authentication and authorization for personalized search experiences.
+- [ ] Development of a user authentication and authorization system to enable personalized search experiences and secure profile management.
+- [ ] Creation of a shopping cart functionality with login requirements to enhance user interaction with the platform.
+- [ ] User registration feature to allow new users to sign up and manage their profiles.
+- [ ] Profile setup and editing capabilities for a personalized user experience.
+- [ ] Comprehensive unit testing across the application using Mockito to ensure robustness and reliability.
+- [ ] Adoption of Docker for containerization, enabling easy deployment and scaling.
+- [ ] Implementation of GitHub CI/CD pipelines for streamlined development and deployment processes.
-- [ ] Front-end development for a user-friendly web interface.
+- [ ] Development of a React-based front end to provide a modern and user-friendly interface.
+- [ ] Design and implementation of a visually appealing user interface to enhance user engagement.

 ## Technologies